Instant Pot Mashed Potatoes

 Yes!
 If you would like to prepare your mashed potatoes in the instant pot with the skin on, simply skip the peeling of the potatoes and prepare the recipe as directed.

-Mashed potatoes can be reheated in a covered casserole dish in the oven at 350 degrees F, or in the microwave, stirring occasionally, until heated through.
+Leftover mashed potatoes can be reheated in a covered casserole dish in the oven at 350 degrees F, or in the microwave, stirring occasionally, until heated through.

-Side view of Instant Pot Mashed Potatoes in a brown bowl on a rustic wood background.
+Instant Pot Mashed Potatoes in a brown bowl on a rustic wood background.

 Mashed potatoes are the perfect side dish for lots of different meals!
 Try them with one of these mashed potato-perfect proteins: